King Alfred's Academy: Centre Site and Sixth Form

 Centre Site, formerly King Alfred's School, is the site attended by Year 9 students, Year 10 students and Year 11 students - those in the last year of Compulsory education in Great Britain.
 It has more than 55 classrooms, 16 of which are situated in a four storey block, which includes science labs and ICT rooms.
 There is also a Macbook suite.
 It has no onsite sports facilities, but is able to make use of the local leisure centre, which was built on the site of the former school playing fields.

 The Sixth Form, used by students aged between 16 and 18, and located across the road from Centre Site, was opened in the 1970s.
 It also makes use both of the Centre Site facilities and those of the local leisure centre, the latter offering students access to sports activities and a dance studio.
 The sixth form was awarded 'Outstanding' by Ofsted in 2018.

 Centre Site has had several recent developments with the opening of an upgraded hall and a rebuilt canteen and classroom block.
 On 25 April 2014, the Earl and Countess of Wessex visited the school to open the new hall block.
 On 4 December 2015, Wantage MP, Ed Vaizey officially opened the new canteen and teaching block which includes a new 250 seat restaurant, a café and several teaching classrooms.

 A new science block at Centre Site was completed in January 2018.
 The new science building, built on the site of the previous drama and music block, helped with the move from three to two sites and also modernised the previous science facilities.
 Replacing the previous science block at Centre Site, which had only six laboratories.
 The new building contains ten laboratories and nine additional classrooms.

-Academy status

-In February 2011 an OFSTED inspection identified King Alfred's as 'outstanding'; subsequently the school was designated as an academy.
-(The application for this status is said to have been made in the hope that it would bring in additional funding: both to counteract the impact of anticipated cuts, and to enable new building works to be undertaken.)
-However, the academy was identified as "Requires Improvements" in 2018.